Build frontend (SvelteKit)

 Deploy

-Ship a single binary with embedded frontend, automatic migrations, and zero-downtime updates.
+Build and deploy the runtime binary with embedded frontend support, automatic migrations, and rolling updates.

 The Build